 Like being unemployed or aren’t able to afford health insurance to use as examples.
 Or do not have a big enough retirement which would be another example.
-Thats what we have in America and chances are we will always have that which is good in a private-enterprise system.
+That’s what we have in America and chances are we will always have that which is good in a private enterprise system.
 Where success and failure are never guaranteed.
-But a welfare-state is a whole host of programs that are designed to literally take care of people for an indefinite amount of time.
+But a welfare state is a whole host of programs that are designed to literally take care of people for an indefinite amount of time.
 And the only thing you need to qualify for these programs is to be alive and living in that country.
 And they are there so people do not have to make these decisions for themselves how to obtain basic human services.

-Safety-net is what we have in America and perhaps Canada and Germany as well.
-The welfare-state is what’s common in Europe especially in Britain, Scandinavia, France, Greece to use as examples.
-Which is what Social-Democrats want to bring to America that people have too much choice and personal-responsibility.
-And with business’s that have profit-motive we need to cut back on these choices and responsibility and take some of these pressures off of the individual.
+Safety net is what we have in America and perhaps Canada and Germany as well.
+The welfare state is what’s common in Europe especially in Britain, Scandinavia, France, Greece to use as examples.
+Which is what Social Democrats want to bring to America and argue that people have too much choice and personal responsibility.
+And with business’s that have profit motive they believe we need to cut back on these choices and responsibility and take some of these pressures off of the individual.
 And have these services performed by government which isn’t in the business to make a profit.

 Like protection from criminals and people who would take advantage of them in the economy.
-So regulators not to run business’s but to protect consumers and workers from people who would try to make a profit by hurting innocent.
-People and then if they need that safety net because they lose their job or something.
-Then they collect from it like you would collect from social-insurance so you can pay your bills in the.
-Short term as you are preparing yourself to go back to work with a good job and be independent.
-And this is what governments job in a Liberal Democracy is to protect freedom and empower people to.
-Get freedom but not try to run our lives for us.
+So regulators not to run business’s but to protect consumers and workers from people who would try to make a profit by hurting innocent people and then if they need that safety net because they lose their job or something.
+Then they collect from it like you would collect from social insurance so you can pay your bills in the short-term as you are preparing yourself to go back to work with a good job and be independent.
+And this is what government’s job in a liberal democracy is to protect freedom and empower people to get freedom but not try to run our lives for us.